grossamos/ultra-carservice/README.md

 - Docker
 - NodeJs
 - Angular
+- Typescript
+- Kubernetes
+- Minikube

 ## Installation
-- If all depenencys are installed, run: ``mvn package && cd ./src/main/angular && npm run build --prod && cd ../../../ && cp -r ./src/main/angular/dist/angular ./target/ && docker-compose up --build -d``
--After cloning the git repo into your local file system first use Maven to download all the nessicary dependencys and build the project
-    - On Windows:   ``mvnw package``
-    - On Unix:  ``mvn package``
-- Setup the database using ``docker-compose up -d`` from the root directory
+- Step 1: Install all dependencies named above (example given using chocolaty)
+    - ``choco install openjdk:11 maven docker nodejs minikube``
+    - ``npm intsall -g typescript angular``
+- Step 2: Run the deployment script ``bash ./deploy.sh``
-- The API should now be running on ``http://localhost:8080/ultra-api/``
+- Step 3: The webapp should now be running at ``http://minikube/list-all``
+- Step 4: If failed run: ``eval "$(minikube docker-env --shell=bash)"`` and repeat steps 2-3

 ## Documentation
-- This project is compatible with java docs
+- The java portion of project is compatible with java docs
-- if you wish to generate the documentation, run the following command: ``mvn javadoc:javadoc``
+    - If you wish to generate that documentation, run the following command: ``mvn javadoc:javadoc`` in the project root
     - The files can then be found under ``./target/site/apidocs`` in your project directory
-- Furthermore, precise documentation for using the API can be found under ``http://localhost:8080/swagger-ui/`` at runtime
+- Furthermore, precise documentation for using the API can be found under ``http://minikube:8080/swagger-ui/`` at runtime

 ## Testing
 - The project has two types of test already setup: